Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.5.Definitions_when_the_HU_returns_RPC_Error/index.md

 ```

 ## 4. Differences from SDL standard specification
-The definitions of the RPC parameters that are modified/complemented in Function Details differ from the existing SDL official documents.
+The definitions of the RPC parameters that are modified/complemented in Function Details differ from the existing SDL standard specification.